user5423/KnowledgeStore/linux-system/process_management.md

 The kernel has several well defined interfaces including system calls and exception handlers.
 A process can only be executed in `kernel-space` if it uses a kernel interface.

+### Process Family Tree

+In Unix systems, there is a hierarchical structure that all processes adhere to, and linux is no different.
+When the linux system boots up, the first process that is executed is the `init` process (which has PID 1).

+The `init` process is the parent of all Linux processes.
+If you take a look back at the task descriptors (`struct task_struct`), it has a member called ppid (parent PID).
+Every task has a parent, and the set of tasks on a systemcan be visualized as a tree (where tasks can have siblings, parents, and children).
+At the root of the tree is the `init` process, which is the only task to not have a parent process.

+The `init` process's job is to initialize the system by triggering additional processes on startup in order to complete the boot process.
+Historically, `init` would execute `initscripts` that could be found at `etc/inittab` although I believe that this has been phased out for rcS scripts.

+**TODO**: Find whether the above paragraph is true!!!

+The `init` tasks' process descriptor is statically allocated as `init_task`.
+This makes sense as the `init` process lives until the OS shuts down.
+Between bootup and shutdown, the `init` process cannot be killed (and can only be requested to be at shutdown - It is up to the `init` process to shut itself down at this point).

+**Hint**: Take a look at Page 30 on "Linux Kernel Development by Robert Love" to see code examples regarding the traversal of processes